The Crown season 5: What will happen? Who are the new actors taking over the roles? All you need to know about Netflix’s royal drama

 What will happen in The Crown season 5?

-The Crown season 5 will pick up where The Crown season 4 wraps up, which is around the mid-to-late 1980s.
-This means the series is likely to cover the 1990s time period.
+The Crown season 5 will pick up where The Crown season 4 wraps up, which is in late 1990.
+This means the series is likely to cover the 1990s - a turbulent time for the Queen and the Royal Family.

 In series 5, we'd expect to see the Queen's “annus horribilis” of 1992, which saw three of her children's marriages break down and a fire severely damage Windsor Castle, covered.